Snaring animals is “cruel, criminal” – and widespread

 Data from the CLT snare patrol project were analysed by a University of Cape Town Master’s student Tamar Kendon and found that private properties around towns such as Grabouw that are close to protected areas are more at risk of snaring.
 Across the study region, snares were often placed around 450m to 600m from a public street.
 Orchard farms had more snares than other forms of agriculture.
 And farms with more families living on them were also more likely to experience snaring.

 Corlie says that it’s not only the individual species that are threatened by this form of hunting.
 “Demand for bushmeat can lead to huge losses of species, which could lead to a fragmented landscape for our animals.
 Individuals won’t be able immigrate to new areas and reproduce.
 This has huge impacts on our wildlife populations and can even lead to extinctions.”

 Anecdotal evidence suggests that snares are increasing in the Western Cape.
 Food shortage challenges which were amplified during the Covid crisis, could add to the snaring challenges.
 “That’s why a multi-pronged effort is needed to address the threat, which finds solutions for people and the environment.
-That’s exactly what the biosphere reserve is all about – finding those solutions, working with partners,” she says.
+That’s exactly what the biosphere is all about – finding those solutions, working with partners,” she says.

 Taking steps to benefit all

 The Kogelberg Biosphere team is therefore taking the threat seriously.
 A recent workshop held in partnership with the Cape Leopard Trust and Global Conservation Force focused on the dangers of snares.
 The attendees included conservancies, other biospheres, CapeNature and SANParks, municipalities and other private groups.